karlpokus/elastic-apm-docker/README.md

 $ curl -i http://localhost:9300/api/v1/user
 ```

-View apm data in kibana on `localhost:5601`.
+View apm data in kibana.

 Note: use the user credentials created during preparations for kibana access if the stack is deployed and running behind the proxy.